 To measure how tomato domestication affects quantitative resistance to a population of a generalist pathogen, we infected a collection of 97 diverse B. cinerea isolates (genotypes) on 6 wild and 6 domesticated tomato genotypes.
 Previous studies have examined B. cinerea resistance between domesticated and distantly related wild tomato species (i.e. S. lycopersicum and S. pimpinellifolium) using single isolates of pathogens (Egashira, Kuwashima et al. 2000, Nicot, Moretti et al. 2002, Guimaraes, Chetelat et al. 2004, Ten Have, van Berloo et al. 2007, Finkers, Bai et al. 2008).
 These previous studies typically used individual wild and domesticated tomato accessions that were the founders of mapping populations, and found a wide range of B. cinerea resistance.
 However, it is still unknown how domesticated and closely related wild tomatoes compare for B. cinerea resistance using multiple plant genotypes and a population of the pathogen.
 We selected 6 domesticated Solanum lycopersicum and 6 wild S. pimpinellifolium accessions, the closest wild relative of S. lycopersicum, to directly study how domestication has influenced resistance to B. cinerea (Peralta, Spooner et al. 2008, Müller, Wijnen et al. 2016).
 For the pathogen population, we used a previously collected sample of 97 B. cinerea isolates obtained from various eudicot plant hosts, including tomato stem tissue (2 isolates; T3, KT) and tomato fruit (3 isolates; KGB1, KGB2, Supersteak).
 We infected all 97 B. cinerea isolates onto each of the 12 plant genotypes in 3-fold replication across 2 independent experiments in a randomized complete block design, giving 6 measurements per plant-pathogen combination, for a total of 3,276 lesions.
 Digital measurement of the area of the developing lesion provides a composite phenotype controlled by the interaction of host and pathogen genetics.
 This measurement of the plant-B. cinerea interaction has been used successfully in a number of molecular and quantitative genetic studies (Ferrari, Plotnikova et al. 2003, Denby, Kumar et al. 2004, Kliebenstein, Rowe et al. 2005, Ferrari, Galletti et al. 2007, Ten Have, van Berloo et al. 2007, AbuQamar, Chai et al. 2008, Rowe and Kliebenstein 2008, Liu, Hong et al. 2014).

+Lesion size (phenotypic) variation

-pAt 72 hours significant lesion growth was visible, but no lesions had spread to infect over half of the leaflet.
-We digitally measured the area of all developing lesions at 72 hours post infection (HPI) (Figure 1).
+We collected images of all lesions at 24, 48, and 72 hours post inoculation.
+At 24 hours, no visible lesions were present on the tomato leaves.
+At 48 hours, a thin ring of primary lesion becomes visible surrounding the location of the spore droplet, but no expansion is visible.
+At 72 hours significant lesion growth was visible, but no lesions had spread to infect over half of the leaflet.
+We digitally measured the area of all developing lesions at 72 hours post infection (HPI) as a measure of virulence (Figure 1).
+We observed a mean lesion size of 0.67 cm2 across the full experiment, with 0.94 CV across the full isolate population on all tomato genotypes.
+Individual isolates were highly variable (Figure 2), with mean lesion size per isolate of 0.14 cm2 to 1.29 cm2, and individual isolate CV from 0.51 to 1.68 across the full experiment.
+A subset of these isolates are highly virulent on tomato (mean lesion size > 1.05 cm2, Figure 2C), and a subset can be considered saprophytic (mean lesion size < 0.3 cm2, Figure 2D).

 Contribution of Pathogen Genetics, Plant Genetics and Crop Domestication Effects on Resistance